National Explosives Detection Canine Team Program

-The National Explosives Detection Canine Team Program is a program administered by the Transportation Security Administration which uses law enforcement and TSA-run explosives detection dog teams to detect explosives in transportation environments.
+The National Explosives Detection Canine Team Program (NEDCTP) is a program administered by the United States Transportation Security Administration (TSA) which uses law enforcement and TSA-run explosives detection dog teams to detect explosives in transportation environments.

 History

 The program was originally started in 1972 by the TSA's predecessor, the Federal Aviation Administration, who at the time, was responsible for aviation security in the United States.
 The program paired airport-based law enforcement officers with conventional explosive detection canines to detect explosives in objects such as vehicles and baggage.

-Following the September 11th attacks, which resulted in the creation of TSA, the NEDCTP was transferred from the FAA to TSA and was completed by March 2003.
-In the following years, TSA expanded the LEO teams to other modes of transportation, such as mass transit.
-In January 2008, TSA began deploying their own unarmed teams where regulatory transportation security inspectors (TSIs) were paired with a canine to screen air cargo.
-In 2011, TSA furthered the program by launching passenger screening canine (PSC) teams, which are explosive detection canines who besides detecting explosives in objects, can also detect explosives hidden on a person.
+Following the September 11th attacks, which resulted in the creation of the TSA, the NEDCTP was transferred from the FAA to the TSA and was completed by March 2003.
+In the following years, the TSA expanded the LEO teams to other modes of transportation, such as mass transit.
+In January 2008, the TSA began deploying their own unarmed teams where regulatory transportation security inspectors (TSI's) were paired with a canine to screen air cargo.
+In 2011, the TSA furthered the program by launching passenger screening canine (PSC) teams, which are explosive detection canines who besides detecting explosives in objects, can also detect explosives hidden on a person.

 Canines and training

-TSA sources their canines from the Department of Defense Military Working Dog program.
-The canines are trained at TSA's Canine Training Center, located at Lackland Air Force Base in San Antonio, Texas, also home to DOD's Military Working Dog program.
+The TSA sources their canines from the Department of Defense Military Working Dog program.
+The canines are trained at TSA's Canine Training Center, located at Lackland Air Force Base in San Antonio, Texas, also home to the Defense Department's Military Working Dog program.

-TSA uses the following breeds of canine for explosive detection work:
+The TSA uses the following breeds of canine for explosive detection work: